justnonamenoname/lt/readme.md

 Reasons why qualia might be thought to occur at the moment of collapse, rather than the quantum state itself:
 1) There would be temporal flicker due to the gradual formation of the quantum state
 2) Frame rate adjustment would be impossible
-3) The no-cloning theorem might be violated, though this may not be an issue if the lifeticle is part of the entangled state or if qualia follow their own laws
+3) The no-cloning theorem might be violated, though this may not be an issue if the lt is part of the entangled state or if qualia follow their own laws
 4) Mismatch between the timing of qualia and its feedback influence.
 Not a critical flaw, but a possible drawback

 **Reverse influence**

-If the lifeticle could not transmit information to the environment, a person would not be able to speak about the existence of qualia.
+If the lt could not transmit information to the environment, a person would not be able to speak about the existence of qualia.
-If you take a lifeticle and a random world around it that creates random sensations, there would be no reason why a positive-feeling structure could develop without the lifeticle's influence on the environment.
+If you take a lt and a random world around it that creates random sensations, there would be no reason why a positive-feeling structure could develop without the lt's influence on the environment.
-This means that the lifeticle can influence its surroundings and transmit information.
+This means that the lt can influence its surroundings and transmit information.
-The influence of the lifeticle on the organism means that it affects evolution.
+The influence of the lt on the organism means that it affects evolution.
 Thus, evolution already includes the result of feedback influence, just as it includes pain.
 Without feedback influence, evolution could not have produced a system capable of integrating signals to generate a visual image.
 Such integration requires feedback from the very result being generated by these signals.
 If initially the direction of the feedback from pain was random, then a random mutation that causes avoidance to increase the chance of survival would be fixed in DNA, reinforcing the effect.